servo/servo.org/_posts/2026-05-29-april-in-servo.md

 Our **about:memory** page is more accurate now too, with new tracking of **libc memory allocations** on macOS, improved tracking of libc memory allocations on Linux (@jschwe, #44037), and more accurate tracking of PathBuf and types in `tokio`, `http`, `data_url`, and `urlpattern` (@Narfinger, #43858).

 Less memory usage isn’t always better in browser engines though, because there are many kinds of caches and other optimisations we can do to make browsing the web faster, at the expense of increased memory usage.
-[TODO write about those]
+For example, we can greatly speed up **prototype checks** for DOM objects by storing a number in each object that identifies the concrete type, at the expense of making each DOM object 64 bits larger (@webbeef, #44364).

+Layout can now **reuse fragments** in later reflows, in many cases that involve block layout or ‘position: absolute’ (@mrobinson, @lukewarlow, @Loirooriol, #42904, #44231).
+We’re also working on **reusing shaping results** in later reflows, and making inline layout more efficient (@mrobinson, #44370, #43974, #44436).

 We’ve landed several changes that should reduce the **binary size** of Servo (@rovertrack, @mrobinson, @nicoburns, @Narfinger, #44227, #44221, #44303, #44338, #44428, #44134).

-We’ve also reduced clones, allocations, borrow checks, GC rooting steps, and other operations in many parts of Servo (@rovertrack, @Narfinger, @Loirooriol, @yezhizhen, #44008, #44544, #44271, #44279, #43826, #44052).
+We’ve also reduced clones, allocations, borrow checks, GC rooting steps, and other operations in many parts of Servo (@rovertrack, @Narfinger, @Loirooriol, @yezhizhen, @simonwuelker, #44008, #44544, #44271, #44279, #43826, #44052, #44139).

 Several crashes have been fixed: